vycke/feo-css/site/components.md

   </table>
 </div>

-This is how You implement it. **Note:** the additional `div` is required to ensure the table is sidescrollable and does not break layouts on small screens.
-Feo.css is built in such a way to determine automatically if the `first-child` of the `div` is the table, using the `:has` selector.
+**Note:** the additional `div` wrapping the `table` in the below implementation is required if you want the table to horizontal scroll on smaller screens.
+The `table` needs to be the `:only-child` of this div.

 ```
 <div>